About & Advertising

-With a strong focus on film, TV, music and gaming, the website continues to grow month over month.
-Recognized by major outlets like MTV, Huffington Post, Total Film, Indiewire, Metacritic, Rotten Tomatoes and more, and with close to 200k followers across all social media platforms, We Got This Covered is a strong brand name in the entertainment industry.
+With a strong focus on film, TV and gaming, the website continues to grow month over month.
+Recognized by major outlets like MTV, Huffington Post, Total Film, Indiewire, Metacritic, Rotten Tomatoes and more, and with over 500k followers across all social media platforms, We Got This Covered is a strong brand name in the entertainment industry.
 With no signs of slowing down, things are only going to get bigger and better from here.

 Thank you for checking out the site.
 Please direct any and all questions or comments to email@example.com, while all advertising inquires should be sent to firstname.lastname@example.org

-Matt Joseph is the owner, co-founder and editor-in-chief of We Got This Covered, having started the site in 2010 as a side project.
-Most of his time is spent managing both WGTC and the company’s food based spinoff website, We Got Food Covered, thinking up new ideas and plans to continue growing both properties and expanding their reach.
+Matt Joseph is the owner, co-founder and editor-in-chief of We Got This Covered, having started the site in 2010 as a side project before it became big enough to take on as a job.
+Most of his time is spent managing the day to day operations of WGTC and thinking up new ideas and plans to continue growing it.

 Matt Donato is an NYC-based film critic and card-carrying member of the Online Film Critic’s Society.
 Matt’s passion for cinema has helped him achieve success through written words and on-camera appearances, which he manages to fit between bar stops in whatever film festival town he’s holed-up in.
 You’ll read a wide variety of content from Matt here at We Got This Covered, but his enthusiastic coverage of the horror genre is unmatched (and somewhat concerning).
 Seriously, we’re not even sure where he digs up some of these titles, but if there’s an indie horror flick on Rotten Tomatoes with only one review submitted, 9-times-out-of-10 you’ll see Matt’s smiling face next to it.
 Whether that grin is out of pleasure or insanity is still out for debate, though…